formkit/docs-content/inputs/mask.md

 ### Enum Tokens

 Enum tokens allow for variable length masks within a predefined set of options.
-As a user begins to type the enum token’s value will change to the first matching value and the selection range will reflect the currently unmatched matched characters.
+As a user begins to type, the enum token’s value will change to the first matching value, and the selection range will reflect the currently unmatched characters.
 In practice, this operates much like an autocomplete for that specific token.
 Additionally, users can cycle through available options for a given token by hitting the up/down arrow keys.

 A date with auto-completing month names could be well represented with enums: